Are You Ready to Commit to a German Shepherd Dog

 The majority of our German Shepherds have above-average intelligence.
 When deciding to purchase one of our dogs, you will also want to consider their unique needs.
 Tre’ Good puppies are not happy being left in the yard and treated like “dogs.”
 An intelligent German Shepherd is estimated to have the intelligence, on many levels, of a five to eight-year-old child.
 That information should give you pause.
 These puppies are capable of developing a sophisticated level of communication with you.
 They will learn to understand what you are communicating to them, but they will also expect you to hear what they have to “say.”
 If you see dog ownership as a one-way street-dog does what you say and has nothing to offer you– then your Tre’ Good pup will be miserable.

 Developing your canine language skills and the educational needs of your pup is a must.
 If you treat your pup’s life with respect and provide him/her with educational opportunities, the potential of your dog and your relationship will grow exponentially.
 By giving your puppy a fulfilling life and opportunities to increase his/her intelligence, you will have a relationship far beyond the average dog/ human experience.
 If you leave your pup in the yard with an occasional walk, your dog will suffer and never reach his/her full potential.
 All of our pups come with basic language development and training.
-We also teach communication skills during our Super Puppy course.
+If you do not have the time to implement an educational program for your dog we offer many levels of training for your new family member.

 On Talking Terms With Dogs is a great book to begin your odyssey into dog communication.
-Recognizing the most basic body language communications from your dog and honoring those signals will significantly deepen your dog’s notice and respect for you.
+Recognizing and honoring your dog’s the most basic body language communications from your dog and honoring those signals will significantly deepen your dog’s notice and respect for you.
 Dogs tend not to focus on humans who can’t hear them.

 https://www.amazon.com/Talking-Terms-Dogs-Calming-Signals/dp/1929242360